calvinpelletier/ai/README.md

 )
 ```

 NOTE: I recommend using `None` for the number of workers for now.
 Torch data loaders max out at 12 workers which isn't enough to justify the added latency of using a remote inferencer.
-I implemented a custom lightweight version of it but still maxed out around 20 workers.
+I implemented a custom lightweight version of it but still maxed out around 20 workers on my laptop.
 I'm working on a solution where each worker process is also multi-threaded (GIL shouldn't be an issue since the workers are mainly i/o bound with the inferencer calls).

 # Lab